 {"AmericaToken", new List(){ "USA","Canada" } },

-/* a user with the "AustraliaToken" token will see
+/* A user with the "AustraliaToken" token will see

 info about Australia */